A detailed guide to using GHC's WebAssembly backend

 ghc1haddock1performance1profiling1

-This is a cross-post containing the introduction of a post I authored for Well-Typed.
-Read the whole post on Well-Typed’s blog.
+This is a cross-post of a post I authored for Well-Typed.

 Haddock is the documentation generation tool for Haskell.
 Given a set of Haskell modules, Haddock can generate documentation for those modules in various formats based on specially formatted comments in the source code.
 Haddock is a very important part of the Haskell ecosystem, as many authors and users of Haskell software rely on Haddock-generated documentation to familiarize themselves with the code.